Zinoirene/JUST-DRINKS-LTD-SALES-ANALYSIS/README.md

 ## Recommendations

-# Request:
+## Request:
-The Executive leadership requested recommendations on the vendor activity in order to focus efforts strategically on key supplier relationships.
+The Executive leadership requested recommendations on their vendor activities in order to focus efforts strategically on key supplier relationships.

 1. Prioritize Top Vendors
    - Focus on the top 10 vendors for strategic discussions and relationship management to ensure continued supply chain stability and leverage for better terms.